department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : - Not this: Sign on to make an appointment.

 **smartphone**
 : Use smartphone when specifically referencing a mobile phone that connects to the internet.
 Like this: “At some VA health care facilities, you can now check in for appointments with your smartphone.”
-For related information, go to the entry for **mobile phone**.
+For related information, go to the entry for "mobile phone."

 **Social Security number**
 : Lowercase "number."